Stone-Codes/Stone-Codes/README.md

 ### <div align="center">I'm Rishav, a full-time full-stack freelance developer 👨‍💻 working remotely since 2013 🚀</div>

-- 🔭 I’m currently working on [Github Profilinator](https://github.com/rishavanand/github-profilinator)
+- 🔭 I’m currently working on ...

-- 🌱 I’m currently learning Hyperledger and Kubernetes
+- 🌱 I’m currently learning ...

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to ...

 - ⚡ Fun fact: I used to hate typescript when i started using it with Angular